 00:00

 Jun.
-25, 2019 Download
+26, 2019 Download

 House lawmakers have voted to support a 2019-20 General Fund budget that continues a multi-year effort to hold the line on taxes, fees and spending.
 Total state spending would be set at $33.997 billion, a 1.8% increase over the current fiscal year, which is in line with the rate of inflation.
 The plan provides for a record level of spending on education and includes a deposit of more than $250 million into the Rainy-Day Fund, the state’s primary “savings account.”
+Rep. Lee James (R-Venango, Butler) offered the following comments on the spending priorities of the budget plan.

 00:00